singularian/mdencode/docs/mdzip_cpp.md

 ## Example 3: mdtest Tests

 This a new test run on a Ryzen 3950x with 10/11 encoding.
 It saves one byte of data during compression.
-The program uses `decoderRandomTestHC2`.
 It compresses 11 bytes to 10 bytes.
 It decompresses back to 11 bytes.

 10/11 Modulus Encoding
 - 5 bytes for the 40-bit Siphash 64 Chop - (It also has a 16-byte key)